By Karlos Bermann

 “Immediately following their declaration of war on the Ottoman Empire in November 1914, the British War Cabinet began to consider the future of Palestine.”[3]

 In 1917, while Palestine was still a part of the Ottoman Empire, the British imperialists issued the Balfour Declaration, which announced British support for “a national home for the Jewish people in Palestine.”
 This they did despite the fact that at the time there was only a small minority Jewish population—under 11 percent.
-The Balfour Declaration was drafted in collaboration with prominent British Zionists who, in return for Britain’s support for their project to create a Jewish state in Palestine, promised Jewish support for Britain’s imperialist war aims.
+The Balfour Declaration had been drafted in collaboration with prominent British Zionists who, in return for Britain’s support for their project to create a Jewish state in Palestine, promised Jewish support for Britain’s imperialist war aims.
 Non-Jewish Palestinians—the vast majority of the population—were not consulted.

 In 1922, after the war, the League of Nations put its stamp of approval on Britain’s conquest.
 It gave the British a “mandate” to govern Palestine.
 The Palestinians had no say in this, either.
 In fact, non-Jewish Palestinians revolted against British rule in 1920, 1929, and again in 1936.